 Companies that end up in Special Assets typically need to find a new lender.
 It’s unusual for a company to return to the commercial banking group, even if the company is turned around.

-This can be a major challenge smaller mid-market companies.
-These companies are typically referred to as lower mid-market and have revenues from $12 million – $150 million.
+This scenario can be a major challenge for smaller middle-market companies.
+These companies are typically referred to as lower middle-market and have revenues from $12 million to $150 million.

 While bigger than a small business, they are still considered too small for conventional middle-market lenders.
-Consequently, they don’t have the variety of financing options their larger counterparts.
+Consequently, they don’t have the variety of financing options that their larger counterparts have.

-Lower mid-market companies have fewer options, often at a higher cost.
-In our experience, they typically use one of the following options.
+Lower middle-market companies have fewer options, often at a higher cost.
+In our experience, they typically use one of the following options:

 a) Asset-based loans

-The first alternative for small mid-market companies is to transition to an asset-based loan.
-These loans are flexible and structured based on your assets.
+The first alternative for small middle-market companies is to transition to an asset-based loan.
+These loans are flexible, structured based on your assets, and have have simpler qualification requirements.

 Machinery and equipment are typically financed using a conventional term loan.
 The loan provides funds immediately and is paid off according to a schedule.